bishram-acharya/Cross-Platform-Fingerprint-Matching-using-CNN/README.md

 # Cross-Platform-Fingerprint-Matching-using-CNN
+**Note** : The paper hasn't been published yet.
+Full code will be updated after publication of paper.
 This project addresses the crucial objective of achieving precise matching between contactless 2D fingerprint images and their contact-based counterparts to enhance the effectiveness of emerging contactless fingerprint technologies.